Hong Kong: Dominance

 Finding of an infringement and other determinations

-The Commission also has the power to enter into leniency agreements with people and undertakings, providing full or partial immunity from prosecution in return for cooperation with an investigation or proceedings under the CO.
-There are no specific guidelines as yet as to how the Commission will approach applications for leniency, including for example the criteria it may apply in deciding to accept an application for leniency.
+The Commission also has the power to enter into leniency agreements with any person, providing full or partial immunity from prosecution in return for cooperation with an investigation or proceedings under the CO.
+There are no specific guidelines as yet as to how the Commission will approach applications for leniency, including the criteria it may apply in deciding to accept an application for leniency.
 The Commission has stated that it will publish guidelines on leniency before the CO comes into effect.

-Certain determinations of the Commission (including, for example, decisions by the Commission in relation to commitments or the termination of leniency) may be appealed to the Tribunal, and the Tribunal may confirm or set aside (in whole or in part) such determination.
+Certain determinations of the Commission (including decisions by the Commission in relation to commitments or the termination of leniency) may be appealed to the Tribunal, which may confirm or set aside (in whole or in part) such determination.
 If the Tribunal sets aside a determination, it may remit the matter back to the Commission with a direction to reconsider and make a new determination in accordance with the decision of the Tribunal.
 A further appeal of the Tribunal’s decision is available on a question of law only.

 The CA may impose a number of sanctions for the abuse of a dominant market position under the TO and the BO, including:

 - a warning to a licensee (if the CA considers that any other sanction is not justified in the circumstances);